audintsev/otus-architect-homework/README.md

 version doesn't match what application expects; but that's exactly what seems to happen more often than not: a new application version makes some additions to the schema (e.g. a new column), and the two versions - the old one and the new one - co-exist in the same deployment.
-* A lot of R2DBC foundation stuff has being moved from Spring Data R2DBC to Spring Framework 5.3.
-I decided to go ahead and use the new stuff from Soring 5.3.
-But at the time of this writing only a pre-release version of Spring Boot (2.4-RC1) uses Spring Framework 5.3.
-That's how I ended up using pre-release versions of Spring Boot.

 ### App: building and running